robtweed/mg-showcase/README.md

 Google Group for discussions, support, advice etc: [http://groups.google.co.uk/group/enterprise-web-developer-community](http://groups.google.co.uk/group/enterprise-web-developer-community)

+## Version

+This is version 1.1 of the *mg-showcase* repository and Containers

 ## Background

 [Global Storage Databases](https://github.com/robtweed/global_storage) are the fastest and most flexible databases technologies available today, and yet are almost unknown outside a few niche marketplaces.
 Their design makes them a natural fit for JavaScript where they can uniquely provide direct persistence of JavaScript Objects and JSON data structures from within the language.